 - Traffic and Scenario Settings configures the active AI scenarios.
 Note that this will only take effect after the simulator is re-started. - ATC Services in Range displays the airport communications frequencies for nearby airports. - Wingman Controls allows you to control AI wingmen (depending on aircraft). - Tanker Controls allows you to dynamically create an air-to-air refueling tanker, if your aircraft supports it.
-See Section 6.8 for further details. - Carrier Controls allows you to control an AI aircraft carrier. - Jetway Settings allows you to control jetways on some airports. - Multiplayer - Multipler Settings allows you to enable Multiplayer by setting a callsign and server. - FGCom Settings allows you to configure voice communications with other Multiplayer users. - Chat Dialog allows you to chat with other aircraft in the multi-player environment. - Chat Menu (-) allows you to send common chat messages to other aircraft or ATC in the multi-player environment.
-Some menus contain sub-menus of options. - Pilot List displays list of the other multi-player pilots within range, along with their distance, heading and altitude. - MPCarrier Selection displays a list of the available MPCarriers. - Debug menu contains various options outside the scope of this guide.
+See Section 6.8, Air-Air Refuelling for further details. - Carrier Controls allows you to control an AI aircraft carrier. - Jetway Settings allows you to control jetways on some airports. - Multiplayer - Multipler Settings allows you to enable Multiplayer by setting a callsign and server. - FGCom Settings allows you to configure voice communications with other Multiplayer users. - Chat Dialog allows you to chat with other aircraft in the multi-player environment. - Chat Menu (-) allows you to send common chat messages to other aircraft or ATC in the multi-player environment.
+Some menus contain sub-menus of options. - Pilot List displays list of the other multi-player pilots within range, along with their distance, heading and altitude. - MPCarrier Selection displays a list of the available MPCarriers. - Debug menu contains various options outside the scope of this guide. - Help - Help opens the help system in a browser window. - Aircraft Help displays information specific to the aircraft. - Aircraft Checklists displays specific checklists for this aircraft, if available. - Common Aircraft Keys lists the basic keys for controlling the aircraft.